Series: Hyakujuu Sentai Gaoranger

 Recurring Super Sentai tropes

-- All Your Powers Combined: The HajaHyakujuuken note .
-Notably the first melee weapon for a Team Finisher.
+- All Your Powers Combined: The HajaHyakujuukennote , which is notably the first melee weapon for a Team Finisher.

 - Near the end of the show all the Org leaders are merged into one super Org.
 There's also a Monster of the Week formed from a bunch of stolen Power Animals.